jeffrey-garcia/demo-spring-webflux/README.md

 the application code either provides a callback or a future containing the code to execute when the asynchronous loop completes.

-By nature, reactive and non-blocking framework provides application the ability to scale with a small, fixed number of threads and less memory.
+In principle, non-blocking framework provides application the ability to scale with a small, fixed number of threads and less memory.
 That makes applications more resilient under load, because they scale in a more predictable way.
 In order to observe those benefits, however, you need to have some latency (including a mix of slow and unpredictable network I/O).
 That is where the reactive stack begins to show its strengths, and the differences can be dramatic.

 <br/>

-##### <a name="why_reactive_non_blocking_matters"></a>Why Reactive and non-blocking matters?
+##### <a name="why_reactive_non_blocking_matters"></a>Reactive Programming

 “Reactive,” refers to programming models that are built around reacting to change — network components reacting to I/O events, UI controllers reacting to mouse events, and others.
 In that sense, non-blocking is